Technical comparison: RethinkDB and MongoDB

 RethinkDB supports primary key, compound, secondary, and arbitrarily computed indexes stored as B-trees.
 Every RethinkDB query, including update operations, uses one and only one index.

 MongoDB can be manually deployed on the majority of cloud platforms (AWS, Joyent, Rackspace, etc.).
-MongoDB hosting is also available from a wide range of providers either as a dedicated service (MongoHQ, MongoLab, etc.) or as an add-on on Platform-as-a-Service solutions (dotCloud, Heroku, etc.).
+MongoDB hosting is also available from a wide range of providers either as a dedicated service or as an add-on on Platform-as-a-Service solutions.

-RethinkDB can be manually deployed on cloud platforms like AWS or as a custom service on dotCloud using rethinkdb-dotcloud.
+RethinkDB can be manually deployed on cloud platforms such as AWS.

 |UI tools||Web-based admin UI||Simple HTTP interface|